jlmwebhosting/funcunit.com/_guides/finding.md

 Sometimes, you want to get information about the page as soon as a test begins.
 Later in a callback, you can compare this initial value with the current value.

-If you call S at the start of a test, it will also run immediately and return a $ collection.
-Until the first item is added to the queue, S will run synchronously.
+If you call F at the start of a test, it will also run immediately and return a $ collection.
+Until the first item is added to the queue, F will run synchronously.

 @codestart
 test("contacts test", function(){